Series

 The number seven has symbolic meanings in a wide array of ancient texts that existed long before the first biblical writings.
 Thus, when the Southern Mesopotamian ruler Gudea builds a temple, he dedicates it for seven days.[9]
 (The account may provide the rationale for an annual festival.)
 In the flood account from the Ninevite version of the Gilgamesh Epic, the number seven plays a special role.[10]
 When Enkidu dies, Gilgamesh mourns for six days and seven nights.
 Similarly, when the royal mother of Neo-Babylonian ruler Nabonidus dies, she is mourned for seven days and nights, parallel to seven-day periods of mourning known after the death of King Shulgi of Ur and after the Guteans invade Nippur.[11]

 In epic literature from the Syrian kingdom of Ugarit, many rituals last seven days—not only mourning but also feasting.[12]
-In southern Anatolian and northern Mesopotamian places (such as Emar and Mari), as well as throughout southern Mesopotamia, a number of feasts, rituals, and other symbolic events are conducted for seven days.
+In southern Anatolian and northern Mesopotamian places (such as Emar and Mari), as well as throughout southern Mesopotamia, several feasts, rituals, and other symbolic events are conducted for seven days.
 Thus, the hero Kirta, from the Ugaritic legend, undertakes a voyage as part of a military campaign that lasts seven days.[13]
 In Egypt too, the number seven assumed symbolic significance, likely due to foreign influence; it was often linked to creation and regeneration.[14]
 Even in Homeric literature, which partakes in some aspects of broader Mediterranean culture, feasts are often celebrated for seven days.[15]

 Seven in the Bible